What is Escape to the Sun?

 By using AIPP Members, you get reassurance that a Member must act professionally and recourse to the AIPP if problems occur.

 The badge of membership is a reminder to you, the buyer, that a company must follow professional standards, and act with honesty, integrity and transparency.

 As a Member of the AIPP, we have voluntarily committed ourselves to industry regulation.
 To verify our membership, to read the Code of Conduct, or to find out more about the AIPP, visit www.aipp.org.uk.

 How safe is my money?

 Firstly, Escape to the Sun does not hold your property investment monies at any stage of the process.

 In terms of transferring money to buy an overseas property, the usual process will be to transfer the cash from your bank to your legal representative where the monies are generally held in an escrow account.
 On completion, your lawyer will transfer your money to the buyer’s legal representative who will then pass this onto the seller in return for the property deeds.

-The same process applies if you use a currency exchange specialist, monies will be held in an escrow account before being passed to your nominated overseas bank account.
+The same process applies if you use a regulated currency exchange specialist, monies will be held in an escrow account before being passed to your nominated overseas bank account.

 In terms of the end investment, we aim to ensure you have a property with good marketability, good long-term growth prospects backed by solid legal title.
 However, no property investment is risk free and if you have a mortgage on the property, your home will be at risk if you do not maintain your mortgage repayments.